modelint/scrall/README.md

 This is the pseudo-code that I use to write all the action language in my Executable UML models.

 We've been having great success translating this to the open source micca platform (on Fossil, not Github) which generates efficient C code from the complete Executable UML models.

+I am planning to develop a complete arpeggio grammar to support Scrall.
+When it is complete, this will no longer be psuedo-code.

+This language will be consistent with the action metamodel also in development.